-In our workshops we have three main sections.
+In our workshops we have three main sections, that ensure we address the challenges for women regarding menstruation.

 The first is basic feminine hygiene and sexual health education.
 This is huge.